laharrari/Lumpia-World/README.md

 Notes:

     - I created a seperate CSS file for the animated menu button just because there was so much to it, I wanted to decompose it.

+    - Not going to even lie, I started decomposing the code a bit later than I should have so it is a little messy, but I am refactoring to organize.